bozhinov/pChart2.0-for-PHP7/README.md

  - Removed DelayedLoader

  The sandbox and all examples work as expected.<br />
- Code is being tested against PHP versions 7.0, 7.1 and 7.2
+ Code is being tested against PHP versions 7.0, 7.1, 7.2 & 7.3

  Word of advice, keep it secure:
  - Set write permissions only to the "cache" and "temp" folders if you are going to be using them.